| |

 Why do ITOM and ITSM teams struggle to work together?

 The most common barrier is separate tooling and disconnected data sources.
 ITOM teams track infrastructure state while ITSM teams track service requests.
-Without a shared CMDB populated by discovery-sourced data, both sides operate with incomplete information, leading to slower incident resolution and higher change risk.
+Without a shared CMDB populated by discovery-driven data, both sides operate with incomplete information, leading to slower incident resolution and higher change risk.

 How does a CMDB connect IT operations and service management?

-A CMDB populated by discovery-sourced data gives both ITOM and ITSM teams a shared view of assets, dependencies, ownership, and change history.
+A CMDB populated by discovery-driven data gives both ITOM and ITSM teams a shared view of assets, dependencies, ownership, and change history.
 When an incident occurs, ITSM responders can immediately identify the affected configuration items and their relationships, reducing mean time to resolution.
 Learn more about Virima CMDB.

 Which ITSM platforms does Virima integrate with?